Updated on 2025-07-22 GMT+08:00

 Value range: If not specified, NOCREATEROLE is the default.

-Determines whether a user "inherits" the permissions of users in its group.
+Controls whether a user can inherit the permissions of its group.
 You are not advised to use them.

 Defines private and independent users.
 For a user with the INDEPENDENT attribute, administrators' rights to control and access this role are separated.
 Specific rules are as follows: